wingkwong/leetcode-the-hard-way/solutions/0000-0099/0017-letter-combinations-of-a-phone-number-medium.md

 * `0 <= digits.length <= 4`
 * `digits[i]` is a digit in the range `['2', '9']`.

-## Approach 1: Recursion with Subsets
+## Approach 1: Recursive Backtracking with Subsets

 Simple and naive approach to solve this problem by having map of key and values same as Phone key pad.